luke-clifton/shh/README.md

 Shh is a library to enable convinient shell-like programming in Haskell.
 It works well in scripts, and from GHCi, allowing you to use GHCi as a shell.

+It is also a wrapper tool around launching GHCi as a shell.

 It supports

  * Automatically defining a function for each executable on your `$PATH`